Revenge (1928 film): Cast

+Music

+The film featured a theme song entitled "Revenge" which was written by Joe Young (lyricist), Sam M. Lewis (lyricist) and Harry Akst (composer).
+Hugo Riesenfeld arranged and directed the musical score for the film.
+A second song entitled "Dolores," which was composed by Ted Ward and Edward A. Grossman, was also featured on the soundtrack of the film.

 Production

 Dolores del Río had the luxury of renaming the film adaptation as Revenge, as she believed that all of her film successes began with the letter "R" (Resurrection (1927), Ramona (1928), and The Red Dance (1928)).
 While del Rio was in the middle of divorcing Jaime Martínez del Río in 1926, Revenge was abandoned.
 She eventually divorced him in 1928.
 Production resumed on Revenge in June 1928 and was finished filming by August 1928.

-Film score

-Hugo Riesenfeld composed the music for Revenge.

 Cinematography

 Revenge's cinematographers were Al Green and Robert Kurrle.

 Editing

 Editing of Revenge was done by Jeanne Spencer.

 Reception

 Release

 Revenge was released on November 3, 1928, in United States film theatres.